mieubrisse/personal-writing/you-need-an-exobrain/post.md

 Decisionmaking Systems
 ----------------------
-The problem isn't that we don't know how to do good judgment.
+We know we should slow down and make good decisions.

-It's that we're dumb monkeys.
+But we're dumb monkeys.
 We get hijacked by the Four Horsemen of Bad Decisionmaking - what Clear Thinking calls the "defaults":

 - **The ego default:** Acting to feel right/important ("I always knew the stock market was going to crash")
 - **The emotion default:** Reacting to fear, anger, jealousy, etc. ("Fucking Linda from fucking finance is about to get a piece of my mind")